team-plain/example-nextjs-floating-form/README.md

 # Example NextJS Contact Form

-This NextJS app shows how to build a contact form using Plain's [Custom Timeline Entries](https://docs.plain.com/recipes/custom-timeline-entry-upsert).
+This NextJS app shows how to build a simple contact form using Plain's [Custom Timeline Entries](https://docs.plain.com/recipes/custom-timeline-entry-upsert).

 This example mainly consists of one [Next.js API Route](https://nextjs.org/docs/api-routes/introduction) (`/api/contact-form.tsx`) which calls the Plain API to:

-- Create/update a customer within Plain
+- Create and update a customer within Plain
-- Create a Custom Timeline Entry
+- Create a Custom Timeline Entry with the contents of the contact form
-- Moves the customer to "Waiting for Help"
+- Moves the customer to the "Waiting for Help" queue

 ### Running the example: